My finances, my projects, my life

 While the SARL-S is intended to be more easily accessible than other corporate structures, it also has certain limitations that should be considered before getting started.

 • A company structure that is not suitable for all profiles.
-The SARL-S is only intended for natural persons with a business permit, and from the outset excludes certain professions, but also legal entities3 who might wish to become partners in it.
+The SARL-S is only intended for natural persons with a business permit, and from the outset excludes certain professions.
 It is also unsuitable for companies that require a large initial investment or that have to assume major operating costs.

 • Accounting and tax charges equivalent to those of a classic SARL.
 While some start-up costs are reduced, others are still payable by the SARL-S: registration fees, costs for obtaining the business permit, accounting expenses, account maintenance charges, VAT, taxes, etc.